webability-go/xconfig/README.md

 Something like this:
 parameter1=
 will not fire the default value because the parameter is present into the config file

-You may encapsulate the config object into a specific personal object with a local default set of parameters.

 Example:
 --------